Rated PG-13 – Parental Guidance Recommended

 This classic fairy tale features some of Disney’s most beloved characters (and strongest, smartest heroines), and some of Disney’s greatest musical numbers, but it does have some scarier moments that younger audience members may not enjoy.

-For Common Sense Media’s content information on the cartoon movie that is the source for this musical, of this story, please visit https://www.commonsensemedia.org/movie-reviews/beauty-and-the-beast.
+Common Sense Media’s content information on the cartoon movie that is the source for this musical, of this story, can be found here.
 While the stage musical does have some differences, it will give you a good idea of what to expect.

 The character of Gaston is not a very nice guy.
 He tends to force himself into women’s personal space and has a bit of a misogynistic personality which may be triggering to some audience members.
 There is an angry mob that goes to hunt down a character, and there is also a plot point where a character is made out to be “mad” and taken to an asylum against his will.